-So, you have a blog.
-Or maybe you write blog posts for a client.
+So, you have a blog, or maybe you write blog posts for a client (or you want to!).
 Either way, you need to create content that both resonates with your audience and ranks well on Google (so the people who need it can actually find it).
-That’s why I’ve created this guide with tips for blog writing.
+That’s why I’ve created this guide full of blog writing tips to help you get started.

 Let’s jump in!